Modified Stenvers view

 The modified Stenvers view is an oblique radiographic projection used to demonstrate the petrous temporal bone, IAM and bony labyrinth.
 It is primarily used to assess electrode placement following the insertion of a cochlear implant.
 Specifically it assesses the:

 - integrity, positioning, and depth of insertion of the electrodes 3

 - and is used as a baseline 1

-The central beam is positioned 45 degrees posteriorly and 12 degrees caudally.
+The central beam is positioned 45 degrees with the plane of IR and 12 degrees cephalad.
 Performed as a PA projection, radiation to the orbits is minimised.

 - 1. Shpizner BA, Holliday RA, Roland JT et-al. Postoperative imaging of the multichannel cochlear implant.
 AJNR Am J Neuroradiol.
 1995;16 (7): 1517-24.
 Pubmed citation

 - 2. Marsot-Dupuch K, Meyer B. Cochlear implant assessment: imaging issues.
 Eur J Radiol.
 2002;40 (2): 119-32.
 Pubmed citation

 - 3. Jain R, Mukherji SK.
 Cochlear implant failure: imaging evaluation of the electrode course.
 Clin Radiol.
 2003;58 (4): 288-93.
 Pubmed citation